Gryphe/BlockMerge_Gradient/README.md

 - `--output_model_path`: The path to save the merged model.
 This argument is **required**.

 - `--gradient_start`: The start gradient value.
-Specifies the starting blending ratio for the first model.
+Specifies the starting blending ratio for the second model.
 Default value is `0.0`.

 - `--gradient_end`: The end gradient value.
-Specifies the ending blending ratio for the first model, with the second model being `(1 - gradient_end)`.
+Specifies the ending blending ratio for the second model, with the first model being `(1 - gradient_end)`.
 Default value is `1.0`.

 - `--layer_start`: The start layer for merging.
 Allows you to specify from which layer the blending should begin.
 Default value is `0`.